ejpo/ejpo.github.io/index.md

 ### SaucyBot - Simple Discord Ticketing bot

-SaucyBot is a bot I am writing to solve a whole in the Discord bot market for a very simple ticketing bot.
+SaucyBot is a bot I am writing to solve a hole in the Discord bot market for a very simple ticketing bot.
 It is designed to be used by teams/clans/organizations who manage Game Server's as a centralised ticketing system for their community.
 At the moment it is being backed by a database (MariaDB to begin with) but the plan is for version 0.2 to allow for flat-file esque storage of ticketing state to reduce the barrier of entry.